sjhloco/nornir_validate/README.md

 print_result(result)
 ```

-As arguments within this function it is mandatory to specify the *input_file*, the *directory* is optional as only needed if you want to save the report to file.
+When calling the function it is mandatory to specify the *input_file*, the *directory* is still optional as is only needed if you want to save the report to file.

 ```python
 result = nr.run(task=validate_task, input_file="my_input_data.yml", directory='/Users/user1/reports')